oladipupolamina/ABDULQUADRI_NetworkProject/README.md

 # **5. TEST**
-Testing Guide (What You Must Try)
-Test     Expected Result

 Student PC to Teachers PC (any service) Blocked Student PC to Admin PC (any service) Blocked
 Student PC to Admin Server via HTTP/HTTPS ✔ Allowed